RobertWHurst/OriginJS/readme.md

 - `route`: A route string or an array of route strings.
 The route can contain dynamic uris such as `*`, `+`, or `:someIdHere`.
 - `setupCallback`: A function or array of functions that will be called when the route is followed.
 - `tearDownCallback`: Optional.
-A function or array of functions that will be called when the navigating way from the route.
+A function or array of functions that will be called when navigating away from the route.

 Both the `setupCallback()` and the `tearDownCallback()` are passed two arguments; A uris array for the current route, and a uris array from the route followed prior to the current.